getify/You-Dont-Know-JS/async & performance/ch1.md

 	a = a * 2;
 }

-// ajax(..) is some arbitrary Ajax function given by some library ajax( "http://some.url.1", foo );
+// ajax(..) is some arbitrary Ajax function given by a library ajax( "http://some.url.1", foo );
 ajax( "http://some.url.2", bar );
 ```